The Space Cadet Science Fiction Review is looking for sophisticated, compelling science fiction writing and artwork.

 You may submit work to each of the submission categories if you feel so inspired but you are limited to doing so exactly ONE time per submission period/publication cycle of The Space Cadet Science Fiction Review.
 If you submit another batch of work in a category to which you have already submitted — even if not previously reaching the batch limit — during the same submission period it will not be reviewed.
 Asynchronous submission to each category is fine.

 You may submit new work during each new submission period.
 If your work has been declined during a previous submission period, please do not submit that work to us again unless significant and meaningful revision has been done.
-In some very rare cases, we may provide editorial feedback when we think that your work is very, very close to being right for publication in the Review.
+In some very rare cases, we may provide editorial feedback when we think that your work is very, very close to being right for publication in this journal.

 Closing a Submission Period

 Currently, the determination to close a submission period is contingent upon the quantity and quality of the submissions we receive.
-Ultimately, submission periods will end absolutely no later than one month prior to publication of the Review; or earlier if the determination is made to do so.
+Ultimately, submission periods will end absolutely no later than one month prior to publication; or earlier if the determination is made to do so.

 Notification in the submission portals will be posted when the submission period has been closed.